TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/oas.md

 }
 ```

-We can see from the example above that the middleware section of the *x-tyk-api-gateway* configuration is used to configure plugins in a Tyk OAS API.
-The *pluginConfig* section contains the *driver* parameter that is used to configure the plugin implementation [language]({{< ref "/plugins/supported-languages#plugin-driver-names" >}}).
+We can see from the example above that the `global` object within the `middleware` section of the `x-tyk-api-gateway` configuration is used to configure plugins in a Tyk OAS API.
+The `pluginConfig` section contains the `driver` parameter that is used to configure the plugin implementation [language]({{< ref "/plugins/supported-languages#plugin-driver-names" >}}).

+In the example above we can see that there are Golang post authentication, post, pre and response plugins configured.

 Each plugin can have additional settings, such as:
 - `enabled`: When true, enables the plugin.